IBM/integrity-enforcer/docs/README_QUICK.md

   ```
   kubectl label namespace secure-ns integrity-enforced-
   ```
-- A secret resource (iv-certpool-secret / keyring-secret) which contains public key and certificates should be setup for enabling signature verification by IV.
+- A secret resource (iv-certpool-secret / keyring-secret) which contains public key and certificates should be setup for enabling signature verification by Integrity Verifier.

 ---